jeromezero/panic/drafts/09/09-panic.md

 This thing inside him didn't speak the same language.

 Language was a tough metaphor to use in this case, because the other, the first thing that he had inside him didn't really speak the language either.
 But it didn't matter.
 Because it *was him,* on some level.
 There were miscommunications and confusions.
-Difficulty in getting his point across when his analytical, linguistic consciousness didn't see eye to eye with his visceral, lymbic, emotional being.
+Difficulty in getting his point across when his analytic, linguistic consciousness didn't see eye to eye with his visceral, lymbic, emotional being.
 It was tough.
 It was good old wrestling with your feelings tough.
 But they were his feelings.
 Conflict arose when he tried to explain to the part of himself that didn't care about reasoning or logic why he shouldn't be feeling a particular emotion or sensation.
 It was frustrating and difficult at times, but he had tricks and techniques, and when it came right down to it, he was feeling the same things.
 He had access to both sides of the discussion, in a manner of speaking.
 He knew what was going on down there, even if he didn't have the common language to talk it down or disarm the situation.

 This new thing didn't have any of the common ground.
 Louis had no idea what he was feeling any more.
 He'd catch a scent of something in the air, or see some flicker of movement out of the corner of his eye ... and next thing he knew, he'd be up on a table with his dick in his hand, pissing all over everything.